sam-goodwin/packyak/README.md

 [![PyPI version](https://badge.fury.io/py/packyak.svg)](https://badge.fury.io/py/packyak)

-# Packyak AWS CDK
+# PackYak

-PackYak is a next-generation framework for building and deploying Data Lakehouses in AWS with a Git-like versioned developer workflow that simplifies how Data Scientists and Data Engineers collaborate.
+PackYak is an open source platform for building versioned Data Lakehouses in AWS with Python and the AWS CDK.

-It enables you to deploy your entire Data Lakehouse, ETL and Machine Learning platforms on AWS with no external dependencies, maintain your Data Tables with Git-like versioning semantics and scale data production with Dagster-like Software-defined Asset Graphs.

-It combines 5 key technologies into one framework that makes scaling Data Lakehouses and Data Science teams dead simple:
+With one CLI command and an AWS account, you can spin up a world class Data Platform in your own AWS account with Git versioning of Data, SageMaker Domains, Spark Clusters, Streamlit Sites and more.

+Maintain your Data Lake just like you do your code - with git!
+Leverage branches, tags and commits to version your table schemas and data.
+Provide a consistent view of the data for consumers, enable rapid experimentation and roll back mistakes with ease.

+Development of ETL or ML training jobs is made easy with the `yak` CLI.
+Easily set up remote sessions on your Spark, Ray or Dask clusters to enjoy the power of cloud computing without giving up the experience of your local IDE.

+# How it Works

+PackYak combines modern Software Development, Cloud Engineering and Data Engineering practices into one Python framework:

 1. Git-like versioning of Data Tables with [Project Nessie](https://projectnessie.org/) - no more worrying about the version of data, simply use branches, tags and commits to freeze data or roll back mistakes.
 2. Software-defined Assets (as seen in Dagster) - think of your data pipelines in terms of the data it produces.
 Greatly simplify how data is produced, modified over time and backfilled in the event of errors.
 3. Infrastructure-as-Code (AWS CDK and Pulumi) - deploy in minutes and manage it all yourself with minimal effort.
 4. Apache Spark - write your ETL as simple python processes that are then scaled automatically over a managed AWS EMR Spark Cluster.
 5. Streamlit - build Streamlit applications that integrate the Data Lakehouse and Apache Spark to provide interactive reports and exploratory tools over the versioned data lake.